 Shanghai Livingston American School specifies that each student must come to school appropriately dressed according to the school Dress Code.

 Personal appearance directly affects student's self-respect, conduct, and pride in their school; therefore, dress should be appropriate for the learning environment.
 Students who are inappropriately dressed will be referred to the Administration and dealt with on an individual basis.
 Students with repeated or extreme dress code violations will be subject to Detention.

+Examples of unacceptable attire include:

+Dress Code

-Examples of unacceptable attire include: Dress Pants with holes, tears, or rips.
-Code Halter/tube-tops, tank tops (or dresses of like nature).
-Any head apparel including hats, scarves, etc. (exception being religious purposes).
-Skirts shorter than knee-length.
-Shorts shorter than the tips of fingers when hands are placed down at one's side.
-Strapless tops or dresses, muscle shirts or tank tops with straps which are narrower than three of your fingers.
-Sunglasses.
-Unbuttoned shirts and or bare midriffs.
-Mesh, fishnet, low-cut, or see-through tops.
-Unsafe laboratory clothes and jewelry.
-Any visible undergarments and any ill-fitting attire.
-Excessive makeup or hair color that could be distracting.
+E Pants with holes, tears, or rips.

+- Halter/tube-tops, tank tops (or dresses of like nature). - ☑ Any head apparel including hats, scarves, etc. (exception being religious purposes). - ☑ Skirts shorter than the tips of fingers when hands are placed down at one's side. - ☑ Shorts shorter than the tips of fingers when hands are placed down at one's side. - ☑ Strapless tops or dresses, muscle shirts, or tank tops with straps that are narrower than three of your fingers. - Sunglasses. - Unbuttoned shirts and or bare midriffs. - Mesh, fishnet, low-cut, or see-through tops. - Unsafe laboratory clothes and jewelry. - Any visible undergarments and any ill-fitting attire. - Excessive makeup or hair color that could be distracting.
 Natural hair color only.

-Any article of clothing or jewelry that displays, depicts or promotes alcohol, drug or tobacco products, violence or sexual innuendo, is prohibited during the school day and at school sponsored activities.
+× Any article of clothing or jewelry that displays, depicts, or promotes alcohol, drug or tobacco products, violence, or sexual innuendo, is prohibited during the school day and at school-sponsored activities.